shilohooo/Avalonia.Dashboard.Template/README.md

 ﻿# Avalonia Dashboard Template

+> [!IMPORTANT]
+> 🚧 The project is currently under active development and features are subject to change at any time.

 A dashboard template for Avalonia UI, including a simple app layout and page navigation:)

 This project can be used as a scaffold for building your own application.